 Activities : Birding, Culture, Hiking, Kayaking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins

-After breakfast at the hotel, transfer to the airport and board your charter flight to Ushuaia, Argentina.
-Upon arrival, enjoy a leisurely walk of this quaint port town before heading to the pier.
+After breakfast, your cohort will transfer to the airport and board a charter flight to Ushuaia, Argentina.
+Upon arrival, enjoy a little time to explore this quaint port town before heading to the pier.

 There are many activities to keep you engaged while you are at sea.
 You could learn to identify the seabirds that glide alongside the ship, or attend the visual presentations by the Expedition Team.
 They will prepare you for the shore landings and Zodiac cruising that are to come.